jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.10.3 How do I take a snapshot when I write an email?

-You can click the snapshot button in the “Multimedia” editing on the writing page to capture the image you need in three ways: Full screen, area and window.
+You can click the snapshot button in the "Multimedia" editing on the writing page to capture the image you need in three ways: Full screen, area and window.

 Note: You can operate through IE browser; Firefox/Chrome/Safari browsers do not support the operation currently.